Mohana-Maddi/Employibility-Analytics-Dashboard/README.md

 ## Conclusion
 This project demonstrates how a data-driven approach can streamline hiring processes and reduce recruitment inefficiencies.
-Although the focus is on Full Stack Developers in California, the dashboard model is flexible and can be expanded to other tech roles or regions.
+Although the focus is on Full Stack Developers in California Region, the dashboard model is flexible and can be expanded to other tech roles or regions.

 ## Contributors